Dean: Sueann Ambron

 The professional MBA program allows the scheduling of classes with maximum flexibility so students can progress through the program at their own pace, by taking as little as one class per semester or as many as five classes per semester, at times that are convenient to their work schedule.
 The program can be completed in as little as 16 months or as long as five years plus one semester.

 Online courses add additional flexibility.
-Students may complete all degree requirements online, or combine online and campus courses to broaden your choice of electives or to fit a business travel schedule or personal learning style.
-Choice of online electives is limited.
+Students may complete all degree requirements online, or combine online and campus courses to broaden the choice of electives or to fit a business travel schedule or personal learning style.
+All the core courses are offered online in the fall and spring terms, but your choice of online electives is limited.

 The MBA program is also available in different configurations: 11-month (full time, see relevant section), health administration and the executive MBA (see relevant section).
 All MBAs have the same curriculum requirements; they differ only in their focus, the flexibility of course scheduling and the time required to complete the program.
 The 11-month and executive MBAs are lockstep programs (no open electives, no specialized tracks), where all the students complete all program requirements together.
-No course transfers, waivers or substitutions are permitted.
+No course transfers, waivers or substitutions are permitted in the lockstep programs.

 For a list of MBA programs, see Program Curricula below.